cesarvr/keycloak-bible-openshift/web-ui/README.md

 ![](https://github.com/cesarvr/keycloak-examples/blob/master/docs/Screenshot%202019-05-03%20at%2013.22.44.png?raw=true)

-This code represents a sort of public key from the user, now we need to take this public key to retrieve an
+This code represents a sort of public key from the user, now we need to take this public key authenticate our client (our service) against RH SSO, if everything went well we get back an access token that we are going to use to access user resources.

 ### Exchange Token

-When we receive the token in our ``/callback`` we need to exchange this *token-code* against RHSSO, and for this we need to do this by sending a **POST** request to the following URL:
+The last step is to use this user authorization key we receive in our ``/callback?code=AUTH_CODE_HERE``) and use this to obtain a token, then we can use this token to finally make request.

 ```xml
  https://<our-rhsso-instance>/auth/realms/demo-1/protocol/openid-connect/token